 Common Name: Asafoetida

-Ferula assa-foetida is a Perennial up to 2.00 metres tall.
+Ferula assa-foetida is a perennial plant that can grow up to 2.00 metres tall.

 W. Asia - Afghanistan to Iran.